 Transformers: The Age of Extinction is being submitted for consideration in the categories of Best Motion Picture of the Year and Best Director.
 Tom Rothman, head of TriStar Pictures, comments that the chances of winning either of these are near absolute zero.
 The film received a dire 18% on the Rotten Tomatoes score.
 That means 82% of critics gave it a bad review.
 It seems Paramount Pictures wants to have a little fun with the Academy.

 Regardless of what the critics think, the third entry in the Transformers movie did huge worldwide box office of well over $1 billion.
-The tongue-in-cheek submission of the film for Oscar consideration might be a silly way to draw attention to the film’s release on DVD and Blu-Ray.
-A little extra publicity could mean a few extra sales.

 I wonder if a Go-Bots movie would get an Academy Awards nomination.